-The WWL 2022 Persecution pattern for Niger shows:
+The WWL 2023 Persecution pattern for Niger shows:

-- The average pressure on Christians in Niger is high at 10.5 points, up from 10.2 in WWL 2021. - The Community sphere score is highest 13.9, up from 13.3 points in WWL 2021, followed by the Church sphere score with 12.8 points (rising from 11.6 points in WWL 2021).
-This reflects how Christians facing serious difficulties in the Islamic communities to live according to their faith and values.
-The high score in the Church sphere of life is also an indication that church activities in the country are restricted due to the presence of Islamic militants. - The score for violence is 14.8, a major increase from 10.6 points in WWL 2021.
+- The average pressure on Christians in Niger is high at 10.8, increasing from 10.5 points in WWL 2022. - The Community sphere score is highest 14.5 points, up from 13.9 points in WWL 2022, followed by the Church sphere score with 13.1 points (rising from 12.8 points in WWL 2022).
+This reflects how Christians in the Islamic communities are facing serious difficulties to live according to their faith and values.
+The high score in the Church sphere of life is also an indication that church activities in the country are restricted due to the presence of Islamic militants. - The score for violence is 15.4 points, increasing from 14.8 points in WWL 2022.
 The increase is due to the high level of violent Islamist activity in the country and surrounding Sahel region.
 The presence of jihadists in the country is growing rapidly.